California Criminal Law

 • Vehicular manslaughter with gross negligence

-You deserve to fight your criminal charges, and the team at the Law Offices of Christopher Chaney is at your service to work through every option, from reducing charges to defeating them altogether.
+You deserve to fight your criminal charges, and the Law Offices of Christopher Chaney team is at your service to work through every option, from reducing charges to defeating them altogether.
+Call us today for a free consultation.
+Our experienced attorneys are here to give you the best legal advice and representation.

 Clearing a Criminal Record